varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

 COPYRIGHT
 =========

-This document is licensed under the same licence as Varnish itself.
-See LICENCE for details.
+This document is licensed under the same license as Varnish itself.
+See LICENSE for details.

 * Copyright (c) 2006 Verdens Gang AS
 * Copyright (c) 2006-2011 Varnish Software AS